NVIDIA/TensorRT-Model-Optimizer/examples/llm_qat/README.md

 # Quantization Aware Training (QAT)

 QAT helps to improve the model accuracy beyond post training quantization (PTQ).
+To learn more about the QAT feature, please refer to the [documentation](https://nvidia.github.io/TensorRT-Model-Optimizer/guides/_pytorch_quantization.html#quantization-aware-training-qat).

 In this example, QAT workflow is demonstrated for NVIDIA NeMo and Huggingface text generation model for supervised fine-tuning (SFT).